proinsias/proinsias.github.io/_posts/2021/2021-06-03-python-use-underscores-as-visual-separators-for-numbers.md

 ---
 layout: single
-title: 'Python: Use underscores as visual separators for numbers'
+title: "Python: Use underscores as visual separators for numbers"
 excerpt: Aid readability of numbers
 date: 2021-06-03
 last_modified_at: 2023-04-26 13:22:37